 Before the coronavirus hit the nation, I was a hot mess momma.
-The pandemic pushed this mess into high-alert.
+The pandemic pushed this mess into high-alert and into 2021.

 “I’m just a hot mess,” said one mother.
 Her eyes were swelled with tears looking over the toys scattered over the living room floor.
 “But how can I do anything positive when I can’t keep up with loads of laundry and my work life?”
 Another woman added about her working at home with the kids out of school.
 “This is crazy!”